 Partnerships are essential building blocks in the non-profit sector.
 Strong partnerships enable organizations do more than they could alone, become more diverse and innovative in their thinking and have the potential to reach a far wider audience.

-In the Partnership Handbook, by Flo Frank and Anne Smith, “a partnership is defined as a relationship in which two or more parties, having compatible goals, form an agreement to share the work, share the risk and share the results or proceeds.”
-The idea of sharing of workload, risk and results is an attractive prospect to most non-profits; however, partnerships are often hard work, and require commitment, planning, nurturing and compromise to be successful.
+In the Partnership Handbook, by Flo Frank and Anne Smith, “a partnership is defined as a relationship in which two or more parties, having compatible goals, form an agreement to share the work, share the risk and share the results or proceeds”.
+The idea of sharing workload, risk and results is an attractive prospect to most non-profits; however, partnerships are often hard work, and require commitment, planning, nurturing and compromise to be successful.

-According to Frank and Smith, “before agreeing to be involved in a partnership, it is important to determine personal readiness to participate, the organization’s interest and ability to be a good partner and the preparedness of the community in which the partnership will operate.”
+According to Frank and Smith, “before agreeing to be involved in a partnership, it is important to determine personal readiness to participate, the organization’s interest and ability to be a good partner and the preparedness of the community in which the partnership will operate”.
 A clear, definite purpose for the partnership is important to ensuring all parties are on board for the right reasons.

 There is no single model of partnership.
 Most partnerships are as unique as the people and organizations involved.
-In her paper Partnerships: The Good, The Bad and The Uncertain, Sherri Torjman, writes about several types of partnerships: Preemptive partnerships are created to attempt to defuse a situation that is currently or potential hostile.
-Coalescing partnerships bring together parties that depend on each other accomplish their goals but typically compete for projects and resources.
+In her paper Partnerships: The Good, The Bad and The Uncertain, Sherri Torjman, writes about several types of partnerships: Preemptive partnerships are created to attempt to defuse a situation that is currently or potentially hostile.
+Coalescing partnerships bring together parties that depend on each other to accomplish their goals but typically compete for projects and resources.
 Exploration partnerships research or investigate issues of joint concern; these collaborations often involve parties that have not worked together in the past.
-Leverage partnerships are mutually beneficial arrangements that allow each party to make a modest investment in return for relatively high social, political or financial return.
+Leverage partnerships are mutually beneficial arrangements that allow each party to make a modest investment in return for relatively a high social, political or financial return.
 Partnerships can also be advisory, contributory, operational and collaborative.

-Advisory/consultative partnerships: receive public input around change, or to gather ideas for future policies
+Advisory/consultative partnerships: receive public input around change, or to gather ideas for future policies.

 Contributory partnerships: formed to benefit a specific organization or the community more generally.